category: blog title: “How does knowledge work: using logic to model real-world communication” layout: blog tags: philosophy mathematics —

 You notice that your picture describes your wishes in a way that would allow the listener to replicate your thinking process in a way that would guarantee that they would always reach the exact same conclusion that you intended them to reach, provided that they understand the words in the same way as you do.
 This is what we mean when we say that it is formal.

-It can be one that is fuzzy and allows room for interpretation, i.e. it doesn’t describe a Hasse diagram precisely e.g. if you ask a person what they want for drinks an they say something like “I don’t know, perhaps some white wine, or a cocktail.
-I fancy something fresh with some strong flavour…” Such picture maybe contains some info, but it puts thrust to the receiver to fill the blanks.
+For example, a picture might be fuzzy and allows room for interpretation, i.e. it doesn’t describe a Hasse diagram precisely e.g. if you ask a person what they want for drinks and they say something like “I don’t know, perhaps some white wine, or a cocktail.
+I fancy something fresh with some strong flavor…” Such picture maybe contains some info, but it puts thrust to the receiver to fill the blanks.

-Another type of non-formal picture would be one which results in a invalid Hasse diagram e.g. one that contains circular logic (not sure if there are other examples.)
+Another type of non-formal picture would be one which results in an invalid Hasse diagram e.g. one that contains circular logic (not sure if there are other examples.)

-Another type of diagrams that are somewhere in between those two categories are ones that are technically formal but useless: ones that require so many conditions as given and/or contain so little logic that they provide little to no value in making a decision.
+Another type of diagrams that are somewhere in between are ones that are technically formal but useless: ones that require so many conditions as given and contain no logic, hence they provide little to no value in making a decision.

-overall the pictures are a bunch of relations that represent a viewpoint/logical system.
+Overall the pictures contain are a bunch of relations that represent a viewpoint/logical system.

 Viewpoint Contexts

-We will start off the discussion by posing the following question: Does the facts that pictures can be completely formal imply that communication can be completely formal?
+We will start off this section by posing the following question: Does the facts that pictures can be completely formal imply that communication as a whole can be completely formal?
 The answer is “No”, because although the viewpoint the person expresses can be specified formally, the context in which this viewpoint lives, cannot.
 To see why, we examine our example formal picture (and, in particular, it’s constituents (the points in the Hasse diagram)).

 The position where the new viewpoint is placed in the recipient’s system of systems, is what we call the context of communication.
 The context is just a collection of viewpoints that the viewpoint that we are transferring depends on, but which we don’t transfer e.g. in our example, the context would be a viewpoints that explain to the recipient what a bar is what drinks are etc.

 In other words, the viewpoint we transfer is just a piece of a puzzle.
-And when we give it to a recipient, we rely that they recipient have a place where this piece would fit, although the puzzle they have is different than the one we have, and so there is always a chance that there would be no place where the piece would fit, or that it would fit in the wrong place, where it would not be at all part of the scenery which we intended it to be.
+And when we communicate it to a recipient, we rely that they have a place where this piece would fit, although the puzzle they have is different than the one we have, and so there is always a chance that there would be no place where the piece would fit, or that it would fit in the wrong place i.e. not part of the scenery which we intended it to be.

 For this reason, even if our mental process for choosing what to drink is logical (let’s say) and the method the receiver gets from our description is also logical, that does not mean that they are the same.
 This is an essential quality of almost all communication it tends to be fuzzy i.e. what you think is not what I think.